Readers should be advised that this is a critique, not a review, and so it may contain plot spoilers.

 This could maybe be forgiven if the protagonist were compelling and his character arc depicted some insight into the human condition.
 At least then, I could call the novella successful literature if not successful speculative fiction.
 Unfortunately, I cannot make that claim either.

 The main conflict of the novel is that the protagonist, a young boy, has run into town claiming that his father has killed his mother.
-The father arrives in town and disagrees with the boy’s report, and can even produce a letter from the mother saying she is abandoning the family and leaving.
-The boy struggles to get the villagers to believe him, but ultimately the authorities believe the father.
+The father arrives in town and contradicts the boy’s report.
+He then produces a letter from the mother saying she is abandoning the family.
+The boy tries desperately to get the villagers to believe his version, but ultimately the authorities side with the father.
 The boy must then cope with his father’s increasingly erratic behavior and the fear that his father’s next violent outburst might target him.

 Nothing about this story seems to work.
 It feels as though Miéville was trying to do something concise and subtle, something that constituted a brand new spin on his “usual,” because, even if the whole “push the reader into the ocean and expect them to swim” thing is something that most writers don’t do, once a writer has done it nine times, perhaps it would start to feel as though it needed shaking up a bit.
 Perhaps it had started to feel like a formula.
 That may or may not be the case.
 Personally, I am happy to immerse myself in as many wildly fantastic, sprawling, vividly imagined worlds as Miéville can invent.
 Formula or not, in order for the signature disorientation and immersion-sans-exposition style to work, the pay off had better worth the reader’s investment.
 Maybe-magic keys were decidedly not.